jushii/GiteaDiffFolder/README.md

 A chrome extension for automatically folding and unfolding all file diffs on Gitea's Files Changed tab.
 I'm not a big fan of how the file diffs are unfolded by default so I created this for fun to improve my PR review workflow.

 ![extension](https://github.com/jushii/GiteaDiffFolder/assets/10192819/8b54a41d-ceaa-47f9-ab38-33fd3b1e4616)

+Update: this functionality has been implemented in Gitea 1.20: https://discourse.gitea.io/t/on-create-pr-way-to-collapse-all-diffs/6380/3